RhiH/recipe_store/README.md

 - PIP
 - Python 3.7 (or higher)
 - Git
-- Either a mongodb Cloud account or MongoDB running locally.
+- Either a MongoDB Cloud account or MongoDB running locally.

 **Instructions**